sonatype/nexus-iq-server-ha/chart/README.md

    ```
 Please refer to the "Chart Configuration Options" table below for detailed parameters for adjusting HPA configuration
 to match your needs.

-HPA requires metrics-server to be installed in the cluster.
-You can install it by
-running the following
-command: `kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml`
-Also, defined resources limits for all the containers in the cluster are required for HPA to be able to properly compute
+Defined resources limits for all the containers in the cluster are required for HPA to be able to properly compute
 metrics.

 ### Examples